 On November 23, 2016, the Company entered into a license agreement with the Board of Trustees of the University of Illinois ("the University"), which was amended on March 24, 2017.
 Pursuant to the license agreement, as amended, the University licensed patent rights to the Company, with rights of sublicense, to make, have made, use, import, sell and offer for sale products covered by certain patent rights owned by the University.
 The rights licensed to the Company are exclusive, worldwide, non-transferable rights, for all fields of use.
-Under the terms of the agreement the Company paid a one-time only, non-refundable license issue fee in the amount of \$500 thousand which was charged to research and development expense in the fourth quarter of 2016.
+Under the terms of the agreement the Company paid a one-time only, non-refundable license issue fee in the amount of \$0.5 million which was charged to research and development expense in the fourth quarter of 2016.

 The Company is also obligated to pay annual maintenance fees to the University.
 All annual minimum payments are fully creditable against any royalty payments made by the Company.
 Under the terms of the agreement, the Company must pay the University royalty percentage on all net sales of products and a share of sublicensing revenues.
-In addition, the University is eligible to receive milestone payments of up to \$2,625 thousand related to the initiation and execution of clinical trials and the first commercial sale of a product in another country.
-To date, the Company has made milestone payments totaling \$125 thousand, of which \$75 thousand was incurred and accrued during 2018 with the enrollment and dosing of the first patient in the Phase 1 trial for G1T48.
+In addition, the University is eligible to receive milestone payments of up to \$2.6 million related to the initiation and execution of clinical trials and the first commercial sale of a product in another country.
+To date, the Company has made milestone payments totaling \$0.6 million, of which \$0.5 million was incurred during 2019.
 The Company will be responsible for any future patent prosecution costs that may arise.